LNA/Dotfiles/README.md

-I originally got these from Zach Davy[https://github.com/zachmokahn].
+I originally got these from Zach Davy[https://github.com/zachmokahn]; currently adding in my own configurations.

 To Install
 ------------------